LEEYJ1021/structural-signal-irrelevance/README.md

 even at the largest tested donut hole.
 Verdict: 0/5 candidates survive as a usable RDD design.
 Panels B–C: a structural-break event-study DiD across five auto-detected candidate dates, none of which is statistically distinguishable from a randomly chosen date (all permutation p > .05).
-Both strategies are reported as failed robustness checks, not adopted identification designs, per `docs/METHODOLOGY_NOTES.md` entry A1.*
+Both strategies are reported as supplementary robustness checks that did not yield an adopted identification design, per `docs/METHODOLOGY_NOTES.md` entry A1.*

 <a id="figure-15"></a>
 ![Figure 15 — Combinatorial null model for missingness](figures/Figure15_combinatoric_null_model.png)